 Do you need both local backup and cloud backup?

-A local backup makes it easy for you to select and recover selected files and folders quickly, and a cloud backup ensures that if your local backups are compromised or destroyed.
+A local backup makes it easy for you to select and recover selected files and folders quickly, and a cloud backup ensures that you can recover your files and folders if your local backups are compromised or destroyed.

 3-2-1 backup rule for Windows 11

-The 3-2-1 backup rule stipulates that you should always have three copies of your data — a production copy and two backups — stored on two different media with one copy stored in an offsite location, such as the cloud.
+The 3-2-1 backup rule stipulates that you should always have three copies of your data — a production copy and two backups — stored on two different media, with one copy stored in an offsite location, such as the cloud.

 - Full-image backups with flexible recovery options.
-Modern backup solutions enable you to create a full-image backup and let you recover the full image or selected files and folders —saving you the time and effort of using both Windows 11 backup features.
+Modern backup features enable you to create a full-image backup and let you recover the full image or selected files and folders —saving you the time and effort of using both Windows 11 backup features.

 1. You can easily follow the 3-2-1 backup rule.